While on campusback to top

 You can also get a jump start on your post-graduation MIT email from the Alumni Association by registering for your Infinite Connection account.

 Note: Grad students may also be assigned a departmental email address, e.g., @sloan.mit.edu, @csail.mit.edu.
 This account is separate from your @mit.edu account.
 Contact your department for more information.

 Canvas is MIT’s online cloud-based Learning Management System (LMS) that brings instructors, students, and course content together in online course sites.

 WebSIS is MIT's online student information system.
 Use WebSIS to view your course schedule, pre-register for classes, view your grades, and update your personal information.
 When you use WebSIS, you need to identify yourself with your MIT certificates.

-Browse and download available software
+Browse available software and services

 Sign up right now for the MIT Alert and program in the phone number for the Campus Police (617-253-1212).

 MIT provides centrally-managed “Pharos” printers around campus, including color and black-and-white printers in all MIT dorms.
 To print, you send your document to a general print queue and release the job at any Pharos printer touch-free.
 Students can print up to 3,000 pages a year for no charge.